-DISORDERLY CONDUCT
+CLASS DISRUPTION/DISORDERLY CONDUCT

 No student shall engage in behavior that disrupts the educational process in the classroom.
 Misbehavior at school activities or functions is prohibited.
-Other disruptive conduct on school property, which is a threat to good order and discipline such as horseplay, running in the hallways and possession of water guns will not be tolerated.
-Water guns and any other inappropriate items brought onto school grounds will be confiscated and will not be returned.
+Other disruptive conduct on school property, which is a threat to good order and discipline will not be tolerated.